Luxvao/LXD-Build-System/README.md

 # DEV branch
 This is a work in progress branch that has the latest features.
-All of the features here are not 100% finished.
+The features here are not 100% finished.
 Supports:
 - Making a container
 - Choosing the base image